Letting search engines find an archive

 - Select Save.
 This feature is enabled by default for all new archives that are created.

 When web crawling is enabled, FotoWeb makes it possible for crawlers, or robots, to index the entire content of your archives, so that users who search using Google, for example, can find pictures and other material on the site.

 It's important to understand that this only applies to archives that are open to the public; an indexing robot cannot access archives that require user authentication.
 As a result, any assets stored in archives that control access with an access list will be off-limits for external search engines.

 Note: When an archive has been indexed by Google or another Internet search engine, turning off the Allow crawlers to index archive toggle does not immediately remove your archive from the search engines' listings.
 This could take several days, possibly even weeks.
 However, you may be able to use Google webmaster tools or other utilities to notify a search engine to remove your listing sooner.

 HTML tags that are used for crawler instruction

 When Allow crawlers to index archive is enabled:

-- All subfolders and assets in an archive are indexed, and follow is enabled: INDEX, FOLLOW
+- All subfolders and assets in an archive are indexed, and the following is enabled: INDEX, FOLLOW

-- The archive root is not indexed, but follow is enabled to enable all the individual assets and subfolders in the archive to be fully indexed: NOINDEX, FOLLOW
+- The archive root is not indexed, but the following is enabled to enable all the individual assets and subfolders in the archive to be fully indexed: NOINDEX, FOLLOW

 When Allow crawlers to index archive is disabled: